 3. A summary of its fundraising efforts for the past three years, including a breakdown of amounts raised from individuals, foundations, organizations, and board members.
 Please itemize amounts from foundations, including names of foundations.

-4. The current endowment of the organization, including investment performance (please include % increase/decrease) and amounts withdrawn in the past three years.
-Please include the % spending rule used in each year and whether it was followed.
-Please do not answer by responding “See attached financial statements.”
+4. The current endowment of the organization, including investment performance (please include % increase/decrease) and amounts withdrawn in each of the current and past three fiscal years.
+Please include the % spending rule used in each year and whether it was followed (if not, why).
+Please do not answer these requests by responding “See attached financial statements.”
+Identify any outside investment advisor(s) the school or organization consults.

 5. Please explain in layperson terms the nature of any debt and plans/timeline to repay.